 Not all traffic is equal.

-Concentrate on getting high quality traffic that is likely to convert.
+Concentrate on getting high-quality traffic that is likely to convert.
 If you want more traffic to your business check out search engine optimisation cardiff

 16. You’re not on social media, why?